premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2024-08-22-something-better.md

 It does feel good to read this quote, doesn't it?

-Have you ever wondered, if Is this quote really true?
+Have you ever wondered if this quote is really true?

-Let's wonder together...
+Let's explore together...

 For this to be true, there has to be two conditions,